chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 We can see the text representations of the `namespace`, `MyMethod`, `class` and default constructor respectively.

-Syntactic Versioning determines source and target representations of the API and then can derive the magnitude change using the following rules:
+Syntactic Versioning uses source and target representations of the API and then can derive the magnitude change using the following rules:

 - **Major** - if any tuples in the source set are not present in the target set, this is breaking the APIs backwards compatability and therefore a Major change
 - **Minor** - if any new tuples are present in the target set then this is extending functionality and is a Minor change